sscro-ccri/geomesa.github.io/_posts/2014-08-06-explainQuery.md

 Query Planning took 3 milliseconds.
 {% endhighlight %}

 Here we can notice that a range is being set for exactly our tweet's id.
-As a quick contrast, let's try get the explanation for this query "user_name = 'Jim' AND WITHIN(geom, POLYGON ((45 23, 48 23, 48 27, 45 27, 45 23)))".
+As a quick contrast, let's look at the explanation for this query "user_name = 'Jim' AND WITHIN(geom, POLYGON ((45 23, 48 23, 48 27, 45 27, 45 23)))".

 #### Example: Attribute and Geometry Query (on an attribute which is not indexed)